muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-\#brexit Oh yea, you can't tax Google, and now you have to eat chlorine chicken, and four eyed fish..
+\#brexit Yep.
+You can't tax Google, and you'll have to eat chlorine chicken, and four eyed fish..
 They're gonna fish'em right out of the Hudson River, and send them to you, and u'll have to eat them bcz u have no other choice.

-Nothing lives in NY Hudson River except four eyed fish, so there's plenty there, Yankees will get rich off this trade.
+Nothing lives in NY Hudson River except four eyed fish, there's plenty there, Yankees will get rich off this trade.
 Long fish.

 *2019-8-18 11:37:28*